 They might take your e-mail as spam and unsubscribe from your list altogether; which will surely be a loss the next time you create a Personal Development Product.

+This Is Why It’s Better For You To Only Target Relevant Lists With Your Product Launch.

 *Stay Tuned For Our Next E-Mail: Schedule Your Promotional E-Mails.